-- HP Support Assistant - 1.
-Type support in the taskbar search box, and then select the HP Support Assistant app.
+- HP Support Assistant

+- Type support in the taskbar search box, and then select the HP Support Assistant app.

+- or -

-- 2. Select My PC, and then select Specifications. - Setup Utility (BIOS) - 1.
-Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 43). - 2.
-Select Main, select System Information, and then make note of the BIOS version. - 3.
-Select Exit, select No, and then follow the on-screen instructions.
+- Select My PC, and then select Specifications. - Setup Utility (BIOS) - Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 42). - 2.
+Select Main, select System Information, and then make note of the BIOS version. - Select Exit, select No, and then follow the on-screen instructions.

-To check for later BIOS versions, see Downloading a BIOS update on page 44.
+To check for later BIOS versions, see Downloading a BIOS update on page 43.